dncoyote/interview-guides/Notes/CoreJava.md

 Thread 12: Message 4

 ```
+### Lifecycle of Thread
+- `New`: The thread is in the new state when it has been created but has not yet started its execution.
+At this stage, the thread has been instantiated, but the `start()` method has not been called yet to begin its execution.

+- `Runnable`: The thread enters the runnable state after the `start()` method is called.
+In this state, the thread is eligible to run, but it may not be currently executing due to CPU scheduling decisions.
+Threads in the runnable state may be waiting for the CPU to execute their code.

+- `Running`: When the CPU scheduler selects a thread from the runnable pool and starts executing its code, the thread enters the running state.
+In this state, the thread's code is being executed by the CPU.

+- `Blocked/Waiting`: A thread enters the blocked or waiting state when it is temporarily suspended from execution, typically due to actions such as waiting for I/O operations, synchronization, or waiting for another thread to complete.
+Threads in this state are not eligible for CPU execution until they transition back to the runnable state.

+- `Timed Waiting`: This is a special case of the blocked or waiting state where a thread waits for a specific period of time before transitioning back to the runnable state.
+Threads can enter this state by calling methods such as `Thread.sleep()` or `Object.wait()` with a specified timeout.

+- `Terminated/Dead`: The thread enters the terminated or dead state when its `run()` method completes its execution or when the `stop()` method is called explicitly.
+Once a thread reaches this state, it cannot be started again, and its resources are released.
+After termination, a thread cannot transition to any other state.

 ### Features

+#### `run()`
+- `run()` method represents the entry point for the code that will be executed by the thread.
+- It contains the code that defines the behavior of the thread when it is running.
+- You override the `run()` method in a class that extends the Thread class or implements the Runnable interface.
+Inside the `run()` method, you write the code that you want to execute concurrently.
+- Invoking the `run()` method directly does not create a new thread; instead, it executes the `run()` method in the current thread context.
+- You cannot directly run an already running thread in Java.
+Once a thread has been started using the `start()` method, it begins its execution and runs until its `run()` method completes or until it is explicitly interrupted or stopped.

+#### `start()`
+- `start()` method is used to create a new thread and start its execution.
+- When you call the `start()` method on a Thread object, it creates a new thread of execution and then invokes the `run()` method on that thread.
+- The `start()` method ensures that the new thread executes independently and concurrently with other threads in the program.
+- Once a thread has been started by calling `start()`, it cannot be started again.
+Attempting to do so will result in an `IllegalThreadStateException`.
+- It's essential to call `start()` to ensure that the thread executes concurrently with other threads in the program.
+- You cannot start an already started thread in Java.
+Once a thread has been started using the `start()` method, it transitions from the "new" state to the "runnable" state and begins its execution.

 #### Thread States
 - Threads can be in different states, such as NEW, RUNNABLE, BLOCKED, WAITING, TIMED_WAITING, and TERMINATED.